This is a cross-post originally written for the Buf blog.

 Even though we’ve worked with Protobuf APIs in the past and even have a Xoogler on the team that has worked on the internal Protobuf tooling team at Google, we still struggle to write and maintain idiomatic objects and service definitions.
 Buf has a massive index of linting rules and presets like those used at Google and Uber.
 These linting rules are the culmination of experience from years of engineering and are a great source to learn from.
 The linting documentation includes descriptions of the common rules and justifications for why they should be applied.
 These idioms include package naming, which in turn describes how to best version your packages, too!

 We’re currently sticking with the defaults which we’ve found quite sane.
-However, there’s a fine balance between following idioms and making trade-offs for user experience; not every idiom yields nice to work with code generated in each language.
+However, there’s a fine balance between following idioms and making trade-offs for user experience; not every idiom yields ergonomic code generated in each language.
 When we eventually run into particular rules that choose to ignore, Buf makes exceptions a single-line change.

 Before Buf, we had shell scripts for generating code from our Protobuf service definitions.